mkohler/cython_swig/README.rst

     The first conditional allows callers to bypass the body of the function, and just find out how big the output string will be.

-    The pattern is, the caller calls sgreeting with a null pointer, finds out how much space to allocate, allocates the space, and then calls sgreeting again passing in a memory buffer.
+    The pattern is, the caller calls sgreeting with a NULL pointer, finds out how much space to allocate, allocates the space, and then calls sgreeting again passing in a pointer to the allocated space.

-    The second conditional checks if the buffer is long enough for the output, bailing out if it isn't.
+    The second conditional checks if the buffer is big enough for the output, bailing out if it isn't.

     Let's use SWIG to make this function available to Python.